Research on Near Roadway and Other Near Source Air Pollution

 - Develop emissions standards and control strategies

 Assist states, communities and local groups with planning for roads, schools, and other land-use decisions as well as regional wildfire smoke overdrafts.

 With more than 45 million people in the U.S. living within 300 feet of a major transportation facility or infrastructure, notably busy roads, there is concern about the potential health impacts from air pollutants emitted from cars, trucks and other vehicles.
 Research has demonstrated that exposure to pollutants emitted from motor vehicles can cause lung and heart problems and premature death.

-To reduce the impact of living near busy roads, researchers are evaluating how roadway design, including noise barriers and roadside vegetation, can help to reduce exposure to air pollutants.
+EPA’s emissions and fuel standards have reduced pollutant emissions from on-road vehicles.
+However, additional research is being conducted on alternative mitigation strategies to further reduce the impact of living near busy roads.
+For example, researchers are evaluating how roadway design, including noise barriers and roadside vegetation, can help to reduce exposure to air pollutants.

 Ports and Rail Yards

 Ports and rail yards are another source of air pollution from locomotives, transport trucks, loading and unloading equipment, and ships.
 The many different types of traffic and activity at rail yards and ports generates a variety of pollutants that can impact nearby communities and neighborhoods.
 Research is conducted to better understand near-rail and near-port air emissions and air quality, including how pollutants from these sources impact areas surrounding these facilities and nearby freight movement corridors.
 Studies are examining the sources of emissions, how emissions are dispersed to surrounding areas, and ways to improve modeling to evaluate near-source impacts and control strategies.